pollosp/gce-idp/PITCHME.md

   region      = "us-central1"
 }
 ```

 ---

 ### TERRAFORM RESOURCES

-The most important thing you'll configure with Terraform are resources.
-Resources are a component of your infrastructure.
+Resources are a components of your infrastructure.
-It might be some low level component such as a physical server, virtual machine, or container.
-Or it can be a higher level component such as an email provider, DNS record, or database provider.
+Like virtual machine, container, email provider, DNS record, or database provider.
 (https://www.terraform.io/docs/configuration/resources.html)

 ---